NVComputing/nvcomputingsite/resources/guide.md

 languages.

 ## 4. Practice!
-Using our [Practice Page](/practice) page, you can find different sites to practice competitve programming, solve problems ranging from simple to insanely difficult.
+Using our [Resource Page](/resources), you can find different sites to practice competitve programming, solve problems ranging from simple to insanely difficult.
 Practice also takes time, but the more you practice, the better you will get.

 Good luck on your journey, and we hope to see you at our next meeting!